Instant-Messenger-UIN-SUKA-Messenger/.github/profile/README.md

 ## What is Instant Messenger?

 Instant Messenger is a real-time communication application designed to facilitate instant messaging between users.
-It allows for seamless text messaging, file sharing, and notifications through various interfaces, including web and mobile applications.
-The system is built to ensure fast, reliable, and secure communication, utilizing modern technologies and frameworks.
+It allows for seamless text messaging and file sharing through various interfaces, including web and mobile applications.
+The system is built to ensure fast and reliable communication.

 ## Team Members